gmochid/SimpleEventBasedWebServer/README.md

 SimpleEventBasedWebServer
 =========================

-A simple event-based web server using libevent.
+A simple event-based web server using libevent written in C.